A deep learning-based remaining useful life prediction approach for bearings: Degradation indicator training and RUL prediction algorithm

-\begin{description} \item[(1)] $a^v_{i,j}(t_i)$ should have one or zero difference between the extrema number and the number of zero crossing, \item[(2)] along the time axis, the average value of upper and lower bound of $a^v_{i,j}(t_i)$ should be zero everywhere, \end{description} then IMF$_{i,j}$=$a^v_{i,j}(t_i)$.
+Define IMF$_{i,j}(t_p)=a^0_{i,j}(t_p)$ for $p=1,\ldots, P$ only if the IMF meets the following two conditions: \begin{description} \item[(I)] The IMF should have one or zero difference between the extrema number and the number of zero crossing, \item[(II)] along the time axis, the average value of upper and lower bound of the IMF should be zero everywhere. \end{description}